-During the fiscal year ended June 30, 2017, Land Institute interns rented a furnished shared 3-bedroom house at 3537 S. Ohio and a house located at 2281 E. Water Well Road, both of which are owned by The Land Institute.
-The rent income for these leases was \$4,125 for the year ended June 30, 2017.
+During the fiscal year ended June 30, 2018, Land Institute interns resided in rental homes, both of which are owned by The Land Institute.
+The rent income for these leases was \$4,125 for the year ended June 30, 2018.
 These houses are being rented on a month-to-month basis.
-Other entities also leased portions of these houses for some part of the fiscal year for a total of \$1,850.
-The Land Institute paid rent of \$1,785 for an apartment at 1130 Parkwood Drive which was used to house interns.
-The apartment was vacated on September 30, 2016.
-A security deposit of \$775 was paid for this apartment and \$240 was returned after cleaning expenses and a partial month's rent was deducted..
+Other entities also leased portions of these houses for some part of the fiscal year.
+The Land Institute paid rent of approximately \$725 for an apartment, which was also used to house interns.

 On July 1, 2016, an employee of The Land Institute borrowed \$25,000 pursuant to an employment contract.
-The note bears an interest rate of 2.5% and the monthly loan payments are being deducted from the employee's monthly paycheck.
-The final payment on the loan will be made on September 30, 2017.
-The balance of the note receivable is \$6,039 at June 30, 2017.
+The note bear an interest rate of 2.5% and the monthly loan payments are being deducted from the employee's monthly paycheck.
+The final payment on the loan was made September 30, 2017.